Fun with the Patentsview Api

 by my site!
 That is now what my android app does

-on my behalf!
+on its user's behalf!
 It determines the phone's current latitude and longitude

 (which can take longer that you'd imagine it should when you are inside).